markymawk/BrawlCratePlugins/README.md

 Easily open the stage .pac or .tlst file associated with the given .param file.
 Specific substage .pac files can also be opened via right-clicking them.

 ## TLST Add BRSTMs to Tracklist
-**Usage:** Right-click tracklist node
+**Usage:** Right-click tracklist root node

-Select one or more BRSTM files, and tracklist nodes will be automatically generated and renamed according to the BRSTM's filepath.
-If the BRSTM file exists outside of a strm folder, a custom prefix can be added to describe the relative path, such as ../../
+Select one or more BRSTM files.
+New tracklist entries will be automatically generated and configured according to each BRSTM's filepath.
+If the BRSTM files exist outside of a strm folder, a custom prefix can be added to describe the relative path, such as `../../`

 ## TLST Reset Track Frequencies
-**Usage:** Right-click tracklist node
+**Usage:** Right-click tracklist root node

 Resets all Frequency values of track entries to their default value (40).